 Schedule Your Lab Work and Radiology services: Please call (518) 481-2500 to schedule lab work and radiology services.
 By scheduling this service we can reduce wait times and ensure patients are not put in situations where it is not possible to observe social distancing guidelines.

-Support Person/Driver: While our temporary restriction of visitors remains in place, we’ll ask your support person (or driver) to wait in their car or return at a specific time.
+Support Person/Driver: While our temporary restriction of visitors remains in place in some areas, we’ll ask your support person (or driver) to wait in their car or return at a specific time.
 We ask that they be no more than 15 minutes away while you are with us.
 After your procedure or appointment, a staff member will bring you the designated patient pickup area.

 There are limited exceptions to the visitor restrictions, including for pediatric patients, labor and delivery patients, and patients requiring medically-necessary support.
 If you meet this criteria your support person may accompany you after being properly screened.
 He or she must wear a mask for the duration of the visit.